FeldrinH/TASmaniac/README.md

 * Disable randomization of quantum cubes.
 Quantum cubes always appear in their default locations.
 * Slow down time to make tricky moves easier to execute.
 * Show a timer that indicates active time spent in the level.
 The timer starts on first input.
+* Show timers that indicate the amount of coyote time remaining for each player.

 TASmaniac is operated from a small menu that appears in the top left corner of the game:
 ![image](https://github.com/user-attachments/assets/de3022c4-6711-493e-a78f-77ff525c1396)